pbour/batch_hint/README.md

 ## Experiments

-To reproduce all experiments follow the instructions below.
+To reproduce all experiments in the paper follow the instructions below.

 Reports will be written in the ```outputs``` directory; one file for each experiment.

 ### Real datasets